UMM-CSci/senior-seminar/_seminars/spring2019/index.md

     time: 2019-04-20 11:00 AM
     room: Sci 3610

-  - title: An Analysis of IoT System Applications to Global Public Health Issues
+  - title: An Analysis of the goals and requirements of IoT Systems
     author: David Chong
     time: 2019-04-20 11:30 AM
     room: Sci 3610